Rapper calls for change after Young Dolph death

 Back in 2017, Young Dolph’s vehicle was shot up, and he was also injured in a shooting later that year in California.

 In the past two weeks, Soulja Boy and Young Dolph exchanged words on social media.
-Their disagreement appearing to be over which artist was better.
+Their disagreement appeared to be over which artist was better.

 As MPD searches for those responsible for Dolph’s death, Skeemask wants to see everyone put their differences aside for the sake of the community.